martinskruze/martinskruze.github.io/does_arel_work_in_rails_7.md

 By the Merlin's beard… IT WORKS… Ok, I have a last idea - lets mix multiple CTEs and add postgres recursion… Maybe that will kill it.

 ### Article with longest comment chain
 To have little sql recursion fun, we added comment_id to the comments table.
-Let's imagine that we need to have the articles and have an “engagement score” (_buzzwordy…_) of it, which is calculated by multiplying the comment thread count by the maximum comment thread size of the longest thread for this article.
-There are multiple ways of doing this, but let's challenge ourselves (and Arel) with some fun with postgre recursion.
+Let's imagine that we need to have the articles and have an “engagement score” (article_score in final sql), which is calculated by multiplying the comment thread count by the maximum comment thread size of the longest thread for this article.
+Articles need to be ordered by this.

+There are multiple ways of doing this, but let's challenge ourselves (and _Arel_) with some fun with postgre recursion.
 This is not the perfect and most speedy solution, I just wanted to explore the generation of query with multiple CTE statements and recursion.
 #### Rails 6 arel query with rails 6 sql
 ```ruby
 # lets define new arel tables